slashexx/prometheus-operator/Documentation/proposals/accepted/202405-agent-daemonset.md

     message: "persistentVolumeClaimRetentionPolicy field is not allowed when mode is 'DaemonSet'"
   - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.scrapeConfigSelector))"
     message: "scrapeConfigSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.probeSelector))"
+    message: "probeSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.probeNamespaceSelector))"
+    message: "probeNamespaceSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.scrapeConfigNamespaceSelector))"
+    message: "scrapeConfigNamespaceSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.serviceMonitorSelector))"
+    message: "serviceMonitorSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.serviceMonitorNamespaceSelector))"
+    message: "serviceMonitorNamespaceSelector cannot be set when mode is DaemonSet"
+  - rule: "!(has(self.mode) && self.mode == 'DaemonSet' && has(self.additionalScrapeConfigs))"
+    message: "additionalScrapeConfigs cannot be set when mode is DaemonSet"
 ```

 #### 6.1.2 Runtime Validation Logic as Fallback